jorcleme/netacad/WINDOWS_QUICK_START.md

 1. If you need to update your credentials:
    - Delete the `.env.development` file in the project folder
-   - Open a terminal and run `.\start.ps1` again - it will prompt for new credentials
+   - Open a terminal and run `powershell -ExecutionPolicy Bypass -File .\start.ps1` again - it will prompt for new credentials
 2. If you see "using default values" error:
    - The script detected template credentials
    - It will automatically prompt you to enter real ones in the terminal